Virginia Tech shooting: Legal aftermath

 On June 17, 2008, Judge Theodore J. Markow approved an $11 million settlement in a suit against the state of Virginia by twenty-four of the thirty-two victims' families.
 Of the other eight victims, two families chose not to file claims, while two remain unresolved.
 The settlement also covered eighteen people who were injured; their lifelong health care needs were included in the settlement.

 On March 29, 2011, the Department of Education levied a fine of $55,000 against Virginia Tech for waiting too long to notify students of the initial shootings, in violation of the Clery Act.
 The fine was the highest amount that the Department of Education could levy.
 In announcing the fine, the director of a department panel which reviewed the case was quoted as saying, "While Virginia Tech's violations warrant a fine far in excess of what is currently permissible under the statute, the department's fine authority is limited".
 As of March 30, 2011, the university had announced its intention to appeal the decision.
 On March 30, 2012, a federal judge overturned the fine, finding that the university did not violate the Clery Act.
-Ernest Canellos, administrative law judge for the Department of Education, found that Virginia Tech's initial conclusion was reasonable that the initial shootings were a domestic incident and didn't represent an ongoing threat, even though that was later proven wrong.
+Ernest Canellos, administrative law judge for the Department of Education, found that Virginia Tech's initial conclusion was reasonable that the initial shootings were a domestic incident and did not represent an ongoing threat, even though that was later proven wrong.
 Canellos wrote, "This was not an unreasonable amount of time in which to issue a warning.
 If the later shootings at Norris Hall had not occurred, it is doubtful that the timing of the e-mail would have been perceived as too late."